solarisDigitalAssets/docs/docs/API_Guide.md

 During this process we are going to create a Wallet for the partner, a partner Entity, and an Account owned by the partner Entity in the created Wallet.

 The next step is to create a key pair that is going to be used by the partner to access the API.
 This happens on partner side, then the partner sends us the public key part.
-At no point the solarisBank Digital Assets Platform learns the corresponding private key.
+At no point the solarisBank Digital Assets Platform platform learns the corresponding private key.

 Private key is using on the partners side for signing every API request and public key is used on solarisBank API side to verify the ownership and integrity of the request.
 We will provide additional instructions on how to generate key pairs combined with authentication code examples as separate document guide.